rbasehewa/rbasehewa.github.io/_posts/2021-09-03-How do i face Salesforce Interview.md

 ### Salesforce

-    Salesforce is comoany informations put into the clouds mix up with great CRM.
+    Salesforce is company informations put into the clouds mix up with great CRM.
 Thats pretty much basic about Salesforce.
     It provides CRM services and focused on customer service, marketing automation, analytics and application development.